SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-sharepoint-client-library-code.md

 ## SharePoint client APIs
 <a name="ClientAPIs"> </a>

-You can use the SharePoint client object model (CSOM) to retrieve, update, and manage data in SharePoint 2013.
-SharePoint 2013 makes the CSOM available in several forms.
+You can use the SharePoint client object model (CSOM) to retrieve, update, and manage data in SharePoint.
+SharePoint makes the CSOM available in several forms.